-- Quality support - contact us at any time, for full tutor support for the duration of your studies.
+- Quality support - contact us at any time, with full tutor support while you study.

-- Flexbility - start your course at any time, and study at your own pace.
+- Flexibility - start your course at any time, and study at your own pace.

 - Choice - choose from online or eLearning options - study when and where you want to.

 - Develop your knowledge of child and adolescent mental health issues.